leftygray/Chlamydia_incidence_model/README.md

 3. Edit lines 6-7 in `abc.run.abc.R` to have the correct output date and time and simulation number (final saved run of `abc.run.abc.R`) and then source.
 This produces the posterior estimates for chlamydia notifications, test counts, incidence counts and proportions, positivity, and prevalence and produces a `posteriors.dat` output file in associated output directory.
 This script should run until it stops (probably taking an hour).
 4. Source `abc.plot.results.R` to generate the plots and incidence results.

 Please contact Richard Gray (Rgray@kirby.unsw.edu.au) or Ewan Cameron (dr.ewan.cameron@gmail.com) if you have trouble running or deciphering the code.

+### Publications ###

+The following publications are associated with this project and used the code in this repository to generate the results.

+- The Kirby Institute.
+HIV, viral hepatitis and sexually transmissible infections in Australia: Annual Surveillance Report.
+The Kirby Institute, UNSW Australia, Sydney NSW 2052.
+	- For the years 2015-2019.
+Available from the [Kirby Institute website](https://kirby.unsw.edu.au/report-type/annual-surveillance-reports).
+    - The code was used to produce annual incidence estimates for the Australian Chlamydia cascade.
+<br></br>
+-RT Gray, D Callander, JS Hocking, S McGregor, H McManus, A Dyda, C Moreira, et al. Population-Level Diagnosis and Care Cascade for Chlamydia in Australia.
+Sexually Transmitted Infections 2020, 96:131–36. https://doi.org/10.1136/sextrans-2018-053801.
+    - The code was used to produce annual incidence estimates reported in the publication.
+    - Published results produced using [version v1.1](https://github.com/leftygray/Chlamydia_incidence_model/releases/tag/v1.1); doi:[10.5281/zenodo.2631989](http://doi.org/10.5281/zenodo.2631989)